 - Specific footwear

-Visit your podiatrist to find out more about your child’s particular needs so a customised treatment plan can be prescribed as soon as possible.
-With early intervention and proper treatment, clubfoot can be corrected.
+Visit your podiatrist to find out more about your child’s particular needs so that a customised plan can be prescribed as soon as possible.
+With early intervention and proper care, clubfoot can be managed effectively.

-However, if your baby is unresponsive to non-invasive treatment, surgery by an orthopaedic surgeon may be required to lengthen or reposition tendons and ligaments to allow for better realignment.
+However, if your baby is unresponsive to podiatric care, surgery by an orthopaedic surgeon may be required to lengthen or reposition tendons and ligaments to allow for better realignment.

 Frequently Asked Questions